dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

    message in the debugger interaction pane whenever it was reached.
    This kind of breakpoint is shown with a solid yellow triangle when enabled and a hollow yellow triangle when disabled.
--  “Print message”
+-  "Print message"
 -  Check box for toggling whether the breakpoint prints any message in the debugger’s interaction pane when it is encountered.
 By default a new breakpoint does print a message.
--  “Message text” Text field for entering some identifying message to be associated with the breakpoint (if any).
+-  "Message text" Text field for entering some identifying message to be associated with the breakpoint (if any).
 The text is used in debugger messages referring to the breakpoint.
 This field is not available if *Print message* is not checked.
--  “One shot” Check box for toggling whether the breakpoint is temporary or permanent.
+-  "One shot" Check box for toggling whether the breakpoint is temporary or permanent.
 Temporary breakpoints are removed after they have been encountered.
 By default, new breakpoints are permanent.
 -  The shortcut (right-click) menu’s *Run to Cursor* command creates